 - 1/2 C White Wine

-- Stir together lemon juice, strawberries and sugar in a large bowl.
-Set aside for a minimum of 4 hours.
+In a large bowl stir together lemon juice, strawberries and sugar.
+Cover and let stand for a minimum of 4 hours.

-- Remove from heat and add in wine.
+Remove from heat and add in white wine.

 Here are what some of the other Walmart Moms made: